edsu/wikidata-bots/README.md

 Install
 -------

-To install you'll need nodejs and coffee-script
+To install you will need nodejs and coffee-script

 1. npm install
 1. coffee stats.coffee
-1. coffee server.coffee
-1. open http://localhost:8080 in your browser
+1. make the directory viewable via an webserver (apache, etc)

 stats.coffee
 ------------